 Dog Collar FAQs

 What should I engrave on my dog's tag?

 We would recommend putting the most important information to get your dog home on the tag.
 For some people, that might mean the dog’s name and your name.
 For some, that might mean an address or phone number.
 If your dog has special needs, you might want to list that too.

 At dogIDs, we use fiber laser technology to personalize our tags, collars and buckles.
 This method provides a deep engrave that comes out as dark brown on most metals and an off-white on plastic and aluminum.
 It is deeply engraved and will not rub off over time.

 No, it should not.
 It’s done very deeply using a fiber laser and guaranteed to last for the life of your pet.
 If it doesn’t, let us know and we will happily replace it for you.

 Yes!
-We sell a few bundles of collars, leashes and tags that can be found here.
+We sell a few bundles of collars, leashes and tags that can be found in our collar categories.
 We also give you the option of bundling the matching leash on the product page if it’s available.
 With our bundle options, you can save up to 15% on leashes by bundling them with the collar.